South Sydney Rabbitohs: All-Time Greatest XIII

 194 matches (1949-1957), 58 tries.

 Jack Rayner started his career with Souths at the late age of 25 due to serving in the Australian army in Papua New Guinea in World War II.
 After the War ended, his leadership skills saw him rise quickly to be the captain and then captain-coach of the club for the majority of his playing career.
-Rayner steered the Rabbitohs to five premierships, an all-time record for a captain-coach.
+Rayner steered Souths to five premierships, an all-time record for a captain-coach, and is deservedly remembered as one of the finest Rabbitohs players.

 Lock: Ron Coote